-Yesterday I visited a geothermal greenhouse to see the progress of the plants inside.
+Yesterday we went by while we in the area to peek inside the geothermal greenhouse.
+I was amazed with the progress of the plants inside.
 These tomatoes, 5 different varieties if I remember correctly, were planted back in the first week of April.
 They’re easily 3 times the size of my own tomatoes that are growing outdoors.

 One of our favorite vegetables has become spaghetti squash over the last year.
 The children are very picky eaters and I was amazed when I gave them a sample of spaghetti squash and they asked for more.

-This year we are going to grow two crops of the spaghetti squash with the second one being in the in the garden green house.
+This year we are going to grow two crops of the spaghetti squash with the second one being inside the in the garden green house.
 The first crop is out in the soil and many of the plants are already over 8 feet tall.
+Our best plant went over 17 feet long this year.
 Here is just one of the many squash growing in our garden.

 We are a little short on room for growing all our vertical crops and decided to put in two more of the 30 foot long by 18 inch wide Mittleider grow beds.
 These grow beds will run north and south.
 To the west side of these two beds there will be a couple more grow beds for additional crops that won’t be grown vertically.